 However, this was NOT the case for us.
 In fact, I NEVER thought I would be Googling solutions to “how to potty train a 4 year old boy“, but my very first cloth-diapered kid ended up being the hardest to potty train!

 But back to the fluff-bum: I’ll admit that it was a little bit of a hang-up for me!
 This was especially the case with baby #4, who was tiny and had the tiniest rear-end ever.

 No matter what kind of diapers I tried, they always looked really bulky under clothing.
 It was less of an issue in the warmer, dress-wearing months.

 As I’ve said before, the choices you make in parenting are yours!

 Do your research, think it over and do what you feel is best for you, your baby, and your budget.
-At least that was part of my decision-making process in choosing between cloth or disposable diapers.
+At least, that was part of my decision-making process in choosing between cloth or disposable diapers.

-My conclusion: Cloth Diapers vs Disposable Diapers
+Conclusion: Cloth Diapers vs Disposable Diapers Debate

 When I initially weighed the cost of cloth diapers compared to disposable, it was clear that the benefit to my budget was going to be a huge benefit for us, so we decided to go for it, and I’m really glad we did.